Clare Eddison – Head Teacher (also p/t teacher yrs 5/6)

 “My decision to apply for the headship came from a deep wish to integrate my love of learning with my Buddhist practice.
-I have a passion for creative education, one that incorporates the whole child, and with my previous experience I bring an instinctive approach to excellence in the craft of teaching.
-I hope to share this and to learn more too.
-I am excited to be joining and look forward to meeting many of you in the near future.”
+I have a passion for creative education, one that incorporates the whole child, and with my previous experience I bring an instinctive approach to excellence in the craft of teaching. .”

 B.A.
 (Hons) English/ Cultural and Community Studies, P.G.C.E University of Sussex